ecmwf/earthkit-data/docs/source/release-notes/migration_1.0.0.rst

 Changes in the FieldList API
 ++++++++++++++++++++++++++++++

-The following table gives an overview of the changes in the Fieldlist API:
+The following table gives an overview of the changes in the Fieldlist API (the ``fl`` in the table below is a :py:class:`~earthkit.data.fieldlist.FieldList` object):

 .. list-table::
    :header-rows: 1